Skip to main content

 CARE Student Intern Program

-CARE at the Sexual Assault Resource Center is the UC San Diego confidential advocacy and education office for students, staff and faculty impacted by sexual assault, relationship violence and stalking.
-Interns play a critical role in our prevention efforts and they directly inform programming and outreach initiatives through their own experiences and those of their peers.
+CARE at the Sexual Assault Resource Center is the UC San Diego confidential survivor support and education office for students, staff and faculty impacted by sexual assault, relationship violence and stalking.
+Interns play a critical role in our prevention efforts by providing student voice and perspectives that directly inform program and outreach initiatives.

 Intern Roles